anastasis-mor/Anomaly-Detector-Display/README.md

 Test-Client
 https://client-tester.onrender.com/

-You can test it with fail log-in in the Test Client Connect in the Anomaly-Detector with username: post@post.com password: 123
+You can test it with fail log-in in the Test Client.
+Connect in the Anomaly-Detector with username: post@post.com password: 123

 *Click the image above to see the deployment*